Quick start

 Verify a data signature

-To verify a detached signature use:
+To verify a detached signature (where the signature is stored in a separate file), use:

 $ sq verify --signature-file $DETACHED_SIGNATURE_FILE $FILE